 Cinnamomum cassia, Cinnamomum burmannii, Cassia, Cassia Cinnamon, Chinese Cinnamon, False Cinnamon, and Cassia Lignea

 The word Cinnamon, the genus name, probably came from either the Arabic or the Hebrew language, but the species name Cassia is from the Greek kassia, meaning to strip off the bark.
 Its use in Chinese medicine goes back to at least 2700 B.C.E. where it is referred to in several herbal formularies.
-According to traditional Chinese medicine, it acts to help the body's "fire" and to help "warm" the kidneys and spleen.
 It is, however, primarily known for the familiar flavor it imparts to any dish that it comes in contact with.

 Cassia bark can contains up to 4% oils, as well as tannins, catechins, proanthocyanidins, resins, mucilage, gum, sugars, calcium oxalate, cinnzelanin, cinnzelanol, and coumarin.